LauraCReeder/arc-project-tracker/README.md

 # ARC Project Tracker

-This is a full project tracker built with React, Supabase, and Vite.
+A simple project tracker using React and Supabase.